 30 Gifts for Homesteaders

 Here are my top 30 gift ideas for homesteaders!
-All of these items are ones that I personally use and treasure, or are ones that are on my own wish list!
+All of these items are ones that I personally use and love, or are ones that are on my own wish list!
 You can’t go wrong with any of these gifts.

 You’ll find them nicely organized by category so that you can easily find what is most important to your homesteading friend or family member.